docker/docs/docker-for-mac/index.md

 >**Important Notes**:
 >
->- Docker for Mac requires macOS 10.10.3 Yosemite or newer running on a 2010 or
+>- Docker for Mac requires OS X El Capitan 10.11 or newer macOS release running on a 2010 or
 >    newer Mac, with Intel's  hardware support for MMU virtualization.
+The app will run on 10.10.3 Yosemite, but with limited support.
 Please see
 >    [What to know before you install](index.md#what-to-know-before-you-install)
->    for a full list of prerequisites.
+>    for a full explanation and list of prerequisites.
 >
 >- You can switch between beta and stable versions, but you must have only one
 >    app installed at a time.
 Also, you will need to save images and export